edbzn/blog/content/blog/managing-subscriptions-in-angular/index.md

 }
 ```

-When `BookListComponent` get destroyed the `availableBooks$` Observable keeps running in the background.
-Each time component is recreated the leak becomes bigger.
+When the `BookListComponent` get destroyed the `availableBooks$` Observable keeps running in a background as a zombie.
+The runtime cannot cleanup the memory , the component and all its related objects will stay in memory.

 #### 👍🏼 Referenced Subscription

-To avoid memory leaks the most common approach is to use a referenced Subscription to be able to call the `.unsubscribe()` method when the component get destroyed.
+To fix the memory leak issue, the most common approach is to use a referenced Subscription to be able to call the `.unsubscribe()` method when the component get destroyed.

 ```ts
 @Component({